rvichery/rvichery.github.io/_posts/2017-05-01-openstack-liberty-ceph-snapshots.md

 share: "Using Ceph RBD snapshots with OpenStack Liberty"
 ---

-I recently had an interesting issue with the OpenStack platform I manage for hosting different public services ([Nuage Networks eXperience](http://nuagex.io) is one of them) at Nuage Networks.
-Doing snapshots of large RBD disks (>100GB) was taking hours to complete.
+I recently had an interesting issue with the OpenStack platform I manage.
+This platform hosts several public services at Nuage Networks, [Nuage Networks eXperience](http://nuagex.io) is one of them.
+On NuageX, labs are deployed from OpenStack snapshots.
+But doing snapshots of large RBD disks (>100GB) was taking hours to complete.

-I have started to look into improving these snapshots and Sebastien's blog post ([OpenStack Nova snapshots on Ceph RBD](https://www.sebastien-han.fr/blog/2015/10/05/openstack-nova-snapshots-on-ceph-rbd/)) gaves THE solution.
+I have started to look into improving these snapshots and Sebastien's blog post ([OpenStack Nova snapshots on Ceph RBD](https://www.sebastien-han.fr/blog/2015/10/05/openstack-nova-snapshots-on-ceph-rbd/)) gave me THE solution.
 One problem, I am running OpenStack Liberty and this feature was officially merged on Mitaka.

 I have decided to port this feature on Liberty for all of you who are still running an old cluster.
 This patch is available as a Github Gist: [Nova Liberty Ceph RBD Snapshots patch](https://git.io/v98IY)).
 I have tested it during several days, you can use it, but it's at your own risk.